-Despite this increase in referrals, wait times declined considerably from 52 days on average in 2013-14 to 20 in 2016-17 Joseph Brant Hospital, personal communication to Burlington Foundation IN FOCUS ENVIRONMENT Burlingtonians are living greener live programs rank the region in the top?
-Burlingtonians are living greener lives.
+Despite this increase in referrals, wait times declined considerably from 52 days on average in 2013-14 to 20 in 2016-17 Joseph Brant Hospital, personal communication to Burlington Foundation IN E Burli prog IN FOCUS ENVIRONMENT Burlingtonians are living greener lives.
 Halton's waste diversion programs rank the region in the top 10 out of 243 Ontario locations.
 In 2016 alone, 86% of days were ranked low risk according to the Air Quality Health Index.
 Burlington has seen many aquatic health improvements in recent years.
 Hamilton Harbour is cleaner, vegetation has returned to Cootes Paradise Marsh and BurlingtonGreen is undertaking a multi-year habitat restoration project in Beachway Park.
 However, Lake Ontario continues to face significant environmental stress.
 Warmer water and, in April 2017, the highest lake levels recorded in 99 years damaged beaches, properties and parks.